totalgood/electron-microscope-assistant/README.md

 # Data preprocessing

 The data was split into 70% training, 20% validation and 10% holdout and uploaded to an AWS S3 bucket for later processing on an EC2 instance.

-Training image data were augmented by transformations including rotation, width/height shift, shearing and zoom.
+Training image data were augmented by transformations including rotation, width/height shift, shearing and zoom to make model less susceptible to overfitting.